-Information about Ramses IV tomb Luxor KV 2:
+Ramses IV tomb Luxor KV 2 information, tours, prices, booking

 Ramses IV tomb Luxor KV 2 situated in a large modern courtyard.
 The courtyard is near the entrance to the Valley of Kings in Luxor, Egypt.
 Coptic graffiti suggests that it reused as a Christian church or dwelling.
 It was during the 5th century AC.
 An ancient plan of Ramses IV drawn on papyrus is now in the Turin Egyptian Museum.
 In fact, the original plan was for a larger tomb which amended at the death of the king.
 The abbreviation means that there is no traditional pillared hall before the burial chamber.

 The architecture of Ramses IV is indeed typical of royal Ramesside style.
 In fact, it is with a staircase and ramp descending to the main entrance portal.
 Moreover, on the outer lintel to the first corridor is the familiar disc.
 It also contains a scarab and Ram headed god Amun and flanked by Isis and Nephthys.
 It is with a similar depiction on the southern wall of the first sloping corridor.
 On the opposite wall of Ramses IV are texts from the “Litany of Re”.
 The king”s names appear between the first and second corridors.
 It is besides on the ceiling which painted with winged scarabs and vultures.